ROOFING TRENDS: RESTORING IS THE NEW REPLACING

 When exactly will my roof need to be replaced?

 Most of us are geared to look for cost-effective ways of delaying expensive, disruptive roof replacements until absolutely necessary.
 Technology improvements and product development in the roofing industry can now support this forward way of thinking.

-The keys to maximizing a roof's lifespan are:
+Three keys to maximizing a roof's lifespan:

 1) Adopt proactive maintenance practices

 3) Intervene in a timely manner with professional repairs and restorations.

 FIRST QUESTION TO ASK: CAN IT BE REPAIRED?

 Naturally, every roof will encounter a leak at some point.
 The more timely in which you deal with any issues, the better off you will be long term.

 No matter the size of the leaks, they need to be resolved quickly to avoid them growing into bigger problems.

 A good way to look at this, would be how you might handle issues with your car.
 If your car starts making a strange noise, would you decide to sell it and replace it with a new one?
 Probably not.
 Most likely you would have a professional take a look at it and try to determine the issues and the best way to resolve it most cost effectively.